 }

-• ·On A2A, the signed verdict over this mandate travels as Task metadata via the Trust-Verdict extension, so the counterparty agent verifies it offline.
+on A2AThe signed verdict travels as Task metadata via the Trust-Verdict extension, so the counterparty agent verifies it offline.

 One envelope, one verdict, any rail: the mandate is protocol-neutral and the signature is over its content, which is why a verdict verified on UCP means the same thing as one verified on A2A.